DendyDarin/Data-Analysis-Projects/1. Retail Sales & Warranty Performance Analysis/README.md

 # Retail Sales & Warranty Performance Analysis
-This project analyzes retail sales and warranty data from a multi-store consumer electronics company using SQL Server and Tableau.
+This project analyzes retail sales and warranty data from a multi-store consumer electronics company using SQL Server and Power BI.
 The dataset includes sales transactions, product details, store information, product categories, and warranty data.

 ## Table of Contents
 - [Business Problem](#business-problem)